Atlanta Hawks' Trae Young takes no prisoners during kids basketball camp

 CLICK HERE TO GET THE FOX NEWS APP

-Young was among the top rookies in the league last season.
+Young was among the top rookies in the league's last season.
 He averaged 19.1 points and 8.1 assists per game in 81 starts.